joshbegley/nyt-latest/README.md

 **The Briefing: Ivory Coast 1 Cameroon 1 – Was Amad strike goal of tournament so far?
 How vital is Mbeumo?**\
-`Our writers break down the action from an enthralling AFCON group F encounter.`\
+`Our writers break down the action from an enthralling AFCON group F encounter`\
 https://nytimes.com/athletic/6919844/2025/12/28/ivory-coast-amad-cameroon-mbeumo/

 **Steelers miss chance to clinch AFC North as Browns pull off upset: Takeaways**\